zacharyz1234/zacharyz1234/README.md

   - 🤓 A huge nerd who loves things like D&D, Star Wars, all things sci-fi, and video games.

-  - 🎮 Studying with hopes to become a technical designer in the game industry.
+  - 🎮 Studying with hopes to become an engineer in the video game industry.

   - 🎸 When not in class I'm almost always listening to music, preferably Rock and Roll!